Getting your Trinity Audio player ready...

 I could only imagine what powers he had at his disposal.

-So far, all I had in my arsenal were low-level fire, push, and pull spells.
+So far, all I had in my magic arsenal were low-level fire, push, and pull spells.
 And of course, Nudge Synchronicity.

 Hellie cut a glance at me, eager to hunt.

-—had a reaper hellhound.
+—have a reaper hellhound.

-That meant killing.
+But that meant killing.

 Killing.